-The acquisitions of Mensch und Maschine Scholle GmbH and Mensch und Maschine CAD-praxis GmbH were done in a two step procedure.
-In the first step the majority was transferred (50.1%).
-Within one to four years the remaining shares will be acquired and the final valuation on the basis of the individual operating result during this time period will be made.
+The acquisitions of Mensch und Maschine CAD-LAN AG, Mensch und Maschine CAD-praxis GmbH, Mensch und Maschine IT-Consulting GmbH and Mensch und Maschine Personalbereitstellungs-GmbH were done in a two-step procedure.
+In the first step the majority was transferred (50.1% or 75.0%).
+Within the financial year 2011 the remaining shares have been acquired and the final valuation has been made.
+Due to the final evaluation Goodwill has been adjusted by KEUR 1,239 according to the regulations of IFRS (Business Combinations before January 1, 2010).